onichandame/kickstarter/README.md

 # Roadmap

-1. add neovim support for Ubuntu 18 and CentOS 7
+1. add docker for desktop

-2. add Qt for desktop, add node for both modes
+2. add dummy mode for updating bashrc and vimrc

-3. add kubectl/kubeadm for server and minikube for desktop
+3. add kubernetes for server/desktop
+4. pass github username as an argument
+5. specify whether to install ssh keys by arguments